 List of Ramsar Sites in India

 As per the Reports of the World Wide Fund for Nature (WWF), wetlands have been recognized as one of the most threatened ecosystems in India.
 Hence there is a need for hours to conserve these wetlands.
 The nomenclature of wetlands in the form of Ramsar Sites contributes enough to aware people.
-There is a total of 75 Ramsar Sites in India.
-Eleven new wetland sites were declared as Ramsar Sites of India last year.
-Till now, the state of Tamil Nadu hosts the maximum number of 14 Ramsar Sites in India.
+The government of India has added four new wetland sites to the Ramsar list: Sakkarakottai Bird Sanctuary and Therthangal Bird Sanctuary in Tamil Nadu, Khecheopalri Wetland in Sikkim, and Udhwa Lake in Jharkhand.
+With these additions, India now has 89 Ramsar sites, the most in Asia.

 Ramsar Sites in India Complete List